 The approach provides a scaffold for the planning stage where children formulate writing goals and then generate and organise ideas to meet them in order to have the intended effect on the reader.
-By providing a model story that the children learn by heart and imitate, the Storytelling Schools approach offers children a structure for innovating and then inventing their own story.
+By providing a model story that the children learn and imitate, the approach offers children a structure for innovating and then inventing their own story.
 Mapping the story visually provides a strong support for this.
 When children have to translate these ideas into sequences of words in grammatically correct sentences in story or non-fiction genres the vocabulary, phrases and sentence structures that they have learned during oral storytelling provide a scaffold.
-Finally, the process of reviewing and revising their writing is supported when they collaboratively engage in the oral storytelling process.
+Finally, the process of reviewing and revising their writing is supported when they collaboratively engage in the storytelling process.
 Effectively, the children are taught to ‘read’ over the story that they have composed when they say it aloud, and identify how far they have satisfied the intended writing goals.

-Statutory requirements for writing composition in the current National Curriculum recommend a process that is compatible with the Storytelling Schools approach.
+Statutory requirements for writing composition in the current National Curriculum recommend a process that is compatible with the school's approach.
 For example, children in Year 2 are expected to plan or say aloud what they are going to write, scribe down ideas and new vocabulary, articulate their ideas sentence by sentence, evaluate their writing with peers and teacher and make revisions.
 They are expected to think aloud when they write and draft and reread.
 At Lower Key Stage 2, children are expected to discuss writing similar to that they are going to write and borrow from its structure, vocabulary and sentence structure.
 They are also expected to compose and rehearse writing orally.
-The Storytelling schools approach fully supports these requirements.
+The schools approach fully supports these requirements.